Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Michigan State and its opponents have combined to go over the current 51.5-point total in all three games this season.
+- Michigan State and its opponents have gone over the current 52-point total in all three games this season.

-- Nebraska's games have gone over 51.5 points in just one opportunity this season.
+- Nebraska and its opponents have combined to score more than 52 points in one game this season.

-- Saturday's total is 17.3 points lower than the two team's combined 68.8 points per game average.
+- The combined points per game average of the two teams, 68.8, is 16.8 points above Saturday's over/under.

-- This contest's total is 18.4 points greater than the 33.1 these two squads combine to allow per game this season.
+- This contest's over/under is 18.9 points above the 33.1 these two squads combine to allow per game this season.

-- The Spartans and their opponents score an average of 51.5 points per game, the same as Saturday's total.
+- Spartans games have an average total of 51.5 points this season, 0.5 fewer than Saturday's over/under.

-- In 2021, games involving the Cornhuskers have averaged a total of 57.3 points, 5.8 more than the set total in this contest.
+- The 52-point over/under for this game is 5.3 points below the 57.3 points per game average total in Cornhuskers games this season.

 Michigan State Stats and Trends

-- The Spartans have yet to cover the spread this season when favored by 4 points or more.
+- This season, the Spartans are winless against the spread when entering a game as a favorite of 5 points or more.

-- Michigan State's games this year have hit the over two times in three opportunities (66.7%).
+- Michigan State's games this year have hit the over on two of three set point totals (66.7%).

-- Michigan State is 2-0-1 against the spread and 3-0 overall this season when the team records more than 15.8 points.
+- Michigan State is 2-0-1 against the spread and 3-0 overall in games when it scores more than 15.8 points.

-- The Spartans have turned the ball over two times this season, three fewer than the Cornhuskers have forced (5).
+- The Spartans have two giveaways this season, while the Cornhuskers have five takeaways .

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.